WooyoohL/Noise-robust_MER/README.md

 # Reference

-Thanks to the previous works, we used the code framework of  @JinmingZhao at https://github.com/JinmingZhao and @ZhuoYulang at https://github.com/ZhuoYulang to load and accelerate our model.
+Thanks to the previous works, we used and modified the code framework of  @JinmingZhao at https://github.com/JinmingZhao and @ZhuoYulang at https://github.com/ZhuoYulang to load and accelerate our model.

 # Environment